-The June 30, 2021 OPEB liability for financial reporting purposes was determined by an actuarial valuation as of June 30, 2020, which is the measurement date.
+The June 30, 2022 OPEB (asset)/liability for financial reporting purposes was determined by an actuarial valuation as of June 30, 2020, and a measurement date of June 30, 2021.
 The following actuarial assumptions were used and applied to all periods included in the measurement, unless otherwise specified:

 - Inflation rate: 2.25%. - Salary increase: Specific to the OPEB covered group.
-Ranging from 2.75% to 5.18%, including inflation - Investment rate of return: 6.65%, net of OPEB plan investment expense, including inflation. - Healthcare cost trend rates: Trend rate for pre-Medicare per capita costs of 7.00% for plan year end 2022, 6.50% for plan year end 2023, decreasing by 0.25% each year thereafter, until ultimate trend rate of 4.25% is reached in plan year end 2032.
-Trend rate for Medicare per capita costs of 31.11% for plan year end 2022.
-9.15% for plan year end 2023, 8.40% for plan year end 2024, decreasing gradually each year thereafter, until ultimate trend rate of 4.25% is reached in plan year end 2036 - Actuarial cost method: Entry age normal cost method. - Amortization method: Level percentage of payroll over a 20-year closed period beginning June 30, 2017. - Wage inflation rate: 2.75%. - Retirement age: Experience-based table of rates that are specific to the type of eligibility condition.
+Ranging from 2.75% to 5.18%, including inflation - Investment rate of return: 6.65%, net of OPEB plan investment expense, including inflation. - Healthcare cost trend rates: Trend rate for pre-Medicare per capita costs of 7.0% for plan year end 2020 decreasing by 0.50% for one year then by 0.25% each year thereafter, until ultimate trend rate of 4.25% is reached in plan year end 2032.
+Trend rate for Medicare per capita costs of (31.11%) for plan year end 2022.
+9.15% for plan year end 2023, decreasing ratably each year thereafter, until ultimate trend rate of 4.25% is reached in plan year end 2036 - Actuarial cost method: Entry age normal cost method. - Amortization method: Level percentage of payroll over a 20-year closed period beginning June 30, 2017. - Wage inflation rate: 2.75%. - Retirement age: Experience-based table of rates that are specific to the type of eligibility condition.
 Last updated for the June 30, 2020 actuarial valuation. - Aging factors: Based on the 2013 SOA Study "Health Care Costs From Birth to Death" - Expenses: Health administrative expenses are included in the development of the per capita claims cost.
 Operating expenses are included as a component of the annual expense. - Mortality Post Retirement: